Dumping (pricing policy): European Union

+to offset [the] injury" caused to the EU industry.
+The European Commission put forward a proposal in 2013 which would remove the "lesser duty rule" in some cases, where circumvention of the rules, subsidies, or "structural raw material distortions" are in operation, i.e. where states "interfere [with] trade of raw materials with a view to keeping raw materials in those countries for the benefit of domestic downstream users, for instance by imposing export taxes or operating dual pricing schemes".
+The European Parliament and the Council agreed in the modernisation of EU trade defence legislation that the rule would no longer apply in anti-subsidy proceedings from mid-2018.

 The bureaucratic entity responsible for advising member states on anti-dumping actions is the Directorate General Trade (DG Trade) in Brussels.
 Community industry can apply to have an anti-dumping investigation begin.
 DG Trade first investigates the standing of the complainants.
 If they are found to represent at least 25% of community industry, the investigation will probably begin.
 The process is guided by quite specific guidance in the regulations.
 The DG Trade will make a recommendation to a committee known as the Anti-Dumping Advisory Committee, on which each member state has one vote.
 Member states abstaining will be treated as if they voted in favour of industrial protection, a voting system which has come under considerable criticism.
+The dumping investigation includes comparison of domestic prices of the accused dumping nation with prices of the imported product on the European market.
+However, several rules are applied to the data before the dumping margin is calculated.
+Most contentious is the concept of "analogue market".

 As is implied by the criterion for beginning an investigation, EU anti-dumping actions are primarily considered part of a "trade defence" portfolio.
 Consumer interests and non-industry related interests ("community interests") are not emphasized during an investigation.
 An investigation typically looks for damage caused by dumping to community producers, and the level of tariff set is based on the damage done to community producers by dumping.

-If consensus is not found, the decision goes to the European Council.
+If no consensus is reached, the decision is referred to the European Council.

-If imposed, duties last for five years theoretically.
+If imposed, theoretically duties last for five years.
 In practice they last at least a year longer, because expiry reviews are usually initiated at the end of the five years, and during the review process the status quo is maintained.